Commit451/guidelines/android.md

 **Context** parameters always go first and **Callback** or **Listener** parameters always go last.

+#### Callback vs Listener
+Callback and Listener classes are typically inner classes within other classes.
+The name `Callback` should be used if there is more than one method to implement, and `Listener` if there is only one.

 #### 2.2.18 String constants, naming, and values

 When using string constants, they should be declared as final static and use the follow conventions: